Thanks for being part of Love Data Week 2026!

 Date & Time: Feb 12 | 2:00 - 4:00 pm

-This informal social event celebrates campus data work and creativity.
-The event features networking, refreshments, and the announcement of Love Data Week Data Visualization contest winners, highlighting how data can inform, inspire, and connect the campus community.
+This informal closing social celebrates campus data work and creativity through conversation, connection, and recognition.
+Join colleagues for networking, light refreshments, and the announcement of the Love Data Week Data Visualization Contest winners—highlighting how data can inform, inspire, and connect the Weber State community.

 Hosted by the Weber State Data Teams